 60 minutes through a contract with the Super Kids Club After School and Summer Program.
 This group is an 8-12-week program (depending upon the time of year).
 This mindfulness group is for students going into 3rd through 5th grades.
 The group is free to participants.
 Students participating in this group learn valuable life lessons regarding relationships, self-esteem, personal perception and viewing things from other’s perspective, emotional regulation, dealing with bullying and unfair life situations as well as language development, art, social skills, science and brain development and education on how the brain works and operates on a daily basis as well as under stress and high emotion.
 Students will learn to ground themselves, improve memory and focus as well as enhance their inner being and core strength.
 Call the office at 308-382-5297 Ext 110 to register.

 Men’s DBT Group

-- No group scheduled at this time.
-Call our office to let us know if you are interested in this group.
+- No groups are being offered at this time.
+Please call to put your name on a list if you are interested in this group.

 Adolescent DBT Group

 Adolescent DBT Life Skill group starting January 10, 2023, from 4:30 – 6:00.
 This is done on zoom and will be a free group with a Counseling intern facilitating the group.
 Call our office at 308.382.5297 to register for this group.